-Since Goffman wrote his analysis 30 years ago, a new style of images that show men in non-traditional postures, and while these are certainly still the exception to the rule, there is no doubt that their emergence represents a significant change in the culture.
+There has also emerged, since Goffman wrote his analysis 30 years ago, a new style of images that show men in non-traditional postures, and while these are certainly still the exception to the rule, there is no doubt that their emergence represents a significant change in the culture.

-One of the main reasons for this shift, for this apparent opening up of the cultural codes of masculinity, is that advertisers have recognized that there is a very large market in men's fashion and clothing and so have targeted men explicitly, and with new force in their campaigns, positioning them now as the objects of the gaze - the ones being looked at - not simply the subjects - ie. the ones looking.
 In this way, in addition to women's bodies, men's bodies too now are under scrutiny from other men.
 As such, these images look a great deal like the world of gay male fashion, which for a much longer time has been focusing on men's bodies from a perspective of desire - rather than identification.